 a solo of many people

-free•dom – a solo of many people is a solo physical theater and multimedia play created and performed by Andressa Furletti with interactive technology by Frieder Weiss.
+free•dom – a solo of many people is a solo physical theater and multimedia play created and performed by Andressa Furletti with interactive projection technology by Frieder Weiss.
 It was presented at the United Solo Festival in 2013 and awarded Best Multimedia Show.
-The show is being revamped and will soon be ready to be presented to the public.

 Directed by Steve Cook, the play addresses those moments of resistance we all have on moments of creative inspiration.
 It speaks not only to artists, as the creative process can be a metaphor on how we express ourselves in life.
-To take this exploration to the stage, Andressa broke down her own creative process and embodied her own creativity in a character called Crea.
+To take this exploration to the stage, Andressa broke down her own creative process and embodied her creativity in a character called Crea.
 The character goes on a journey on what happens from the birth of the idea to its realization traveling from a free to dom and back to a free state of creation.